 Log into your account or call Edenred Customer Service at (888) 235-9223.

 What are the benefits of using the Commuter Card?

 It makes buying monthly transit passes quick, easy, and convenient.
 The commuter card allows you to easily change or pause monthly contributions to your card.
 Be sure to log into your NYS-Ride account and make changes before the order/cancellation deadlines.

 Use the card to pay for any qualified public transit expenses—just swipe and go.

 For MTA commuters: if you use your Commuter Card to purchase a 30-Day Unlimited Ride or 7-Day Express Bus Plus MetroCard it will be covered by the MetroCard Balance Protection Program.
-See https://new.mta.info/fares/subway-and-bus/balance-protection-program for more details.
+See the Balance Protection Program on MTA's website for more details.

 Public Transportation and Vanpool Vouchers or Passes

 How and when do I receive my public transportation fare media, such as bus, subway, or rail passes, fare cards, or vanpool vouchers or passes?

 Your fare media or vanpool vouchers or passes will be sent directly to the address you provided and will arrive before the end of each month.
 You do not pay postage or handling fees.